Snow Arena: Overview

 There are two ski lifts in the Snow Arena: a platter lift and a chair lift.
 There is also a Magic carpet (ski lift) for the beginner slope.
 Snow Arena offers ski rentals and lessons with the skiing school established at the arena, offers a wide range of programs for all abilities and offers group bookings for schools and businesses.
 It also has a small store that sells gloves, helmets and socks and offers a range of off-snow services, including four restaurants and two licensed bars.

-Cost of arena is estimated to be around €30 million.

 Notable visitors

-President of the Republic of Lithuania Dalia Grybauskaite opened Snow Arena in August 2011.
+President of the Republic of Lithuania Dalia Grybauskaitė opened Snow Arena in August 2011.

 Members of the Italian National Skiing Team Denise Karbon, Manuela Mölgg and Sabrina Franchini coached by Livio Magoni were training for the World Cup at Snow Arena in November 2013.